 Each Friday on this blog, I will share some of my favorite finds from the past week.
 I absorb a lot of content in Feedly so I’m looking forward to helping you as busy teachers see what’s worth checking out!
 You will find anything from teaching articles, podcasts, music news, recipes, favorite pieces, and more.
 I promise to try to keep it under 10 items!

-In this information age we can only absorb and implement so many improvements in our teaching at once so I love when I come across unique posts that aren’t about materials or better pedagogical technique but are still pertinent to piano teachers and my first two finds are just that!
+In this information age, we can only absorb and implement so many improvements in our teaching at once so I love when I come across unique posts that aren’t about materials or better pedagogical techniques but are still pertinent to piano teachers and my first two finds are just that!